SteveMayze/GoldCap-Test/firmware/ATMega4809_Explain/ADCBasicswithmegaAVR0-Series/Telemetry_01/modules/clkctrl/doc/clkctrl.rst

 To use 16MHz Oscillator,
 * Select 16MHz Internal Oscillator (OSC16M) option in Main Clock Source
 * Manually change the fuse configuration.
+* Note : For AVRDA Family, The Internal High-Frequency Oscillator (OSCHF) supports output frequencies of 1, 2, 3 and 4 MHz and multiples of 4, up to 32 MHz